tc39/notes/es9/2018-03/mar-20.md

 MBS: TC39 panel, socializing, is the committee interested in optimizing for that? (the community)

-DE: JSKongress this year for example is very interested in having the tc39, but it is happening at the same time as the meeting (in new york)
+DE: JSKongress this year for example is very interested in having the TC39 panel, but it is happening at the same time as the meeting (in new york)

-KM: it does sound like we are interested in doing this.
-We have the community meeting this thursday and this seems to be happening more and more. the Community feels like we do not interact and this seems important for the PR of the committee
+KM: It does sound like we are interested in doing this.
+We have the community meeting this Thursday and this seems to be happening more and more.
+The Community feels like we do not interact and this seems important for the PR of the committee

 TST: The committee has grown quite a bit, would it be better to update the planning requirements to reflect this?
-And Impact the hosting requirements to reflect that.
-It's certainly not ideal, as it is, so we should determine the requirements we should set [when making these schedules].
+And impact the hosting requirements to reflect that.
+It's certainly not ideal, as it is, so we should determine the requirements we should set (when making these schedules).

 DE: What requirements are you thinking of?

-SGO: The last meeting i hosted at google i expected 40-45 people, and we had 60-65.
-In terms of capacity at least, it was a big surprise
+SGO: The last meeting I hosted at google I expected 40-45 people, and we had 60-65.
+In terms of capacity at least, it was a big surprise.

 RW: (remotely) I counted 17 delegates from Google & 9 from Apple (these numbers come from the attendee sign-in sheet)

-TST: we need at least a rectangular room where people don't have to shout and have easy visual access to slides
+TST: We need at least a rectangular room where people don't have to shout and have easy visual access to slides

-DE: One thing is finding a place with a good video conference setup, i'm not really what we should do about that?
+DE: One thing is finding a place with a good video conference setup, I'm not really what we should do about that?

 API: It might be a requirement to specify a system and have a system brought in.
-It's becoming increasingly difficult when trying to set up a meeting to get rooms that are large enough to have a group as big. if a host needs to also have microphones etc., this further narrows the number of spaces we can use.
+It's becoming increasingly difficult when trying to set up a meeting to get rooms that are large enough to have a group as big.
+If a host needs to also have microphones etc., this further narrows the number of spaces we can use.
 Can we bring the mic and speaker setup with us?

 KM: On the mic thing, it's good to not shuffling the mic around, it's a bit slow to pass it around.

-DE: we have been talking about audio requirements for a year now, but that hasn't lead to anything yet.
+DE: We have been talking about audio requirements for a year now, but that hasn't lead to anything yet.

-KM: have we specified requirements?
+KM: Have we specified requirements?

-DE: when planning 2018 meetings we tried to be clear.
+DE: When planning 2018 meetings we tried to be clear.

-AK: you can say it stronger and stronger, but a lot of people seem to focus on the space.
+AK: You can say it stronger and stronger, but a lot of people seem to focus on the space.

 YK: I just want to raise that while it may seem like not a big deal for companies to increase the cost of travel, people talk about where the meetings are in mostly inclusive/positive terms.
 I just want to raise that as an issue for small companies, which have small travel budgets.
 I also understand that European companies have the issue in reverse.

-DE: we actually have several delegates from smaller EU companies
+DE: We actually have several delegates from smaller EU companies

 YK: We want small companies to participate, and basically everyone at a small company is having difficulty being able to budget for travel to these meetings.
 I don't have have a specific proposal, I doubt I will be able to pay for more European meetings.

-DE: hotel costs sometimes exceed the flight costs, and we don't take any costs into account yet.
+DE: Hotel costs sometimes exceed the flight costs, and we don't take any costs into account yet.

 WH: Flight time is a big factor for far away meetings.

-RJE: Down to the queue and not much time left.

-KM: If you have Issues with travelling, you shouldn't feel terribly pressured to attend all meetings.
+KM: If you have issues with travelling, you shouldn't feel terribly pressured to attend all meetings.

 DE: since we're over the timebox, I propose to extend the timebox

-WH: I object because we have this kind of metadebate every few months and we're not actually discussing the schedule.
+WH: I object because we have this kind of meta debate every few months and we're not actually discussing the schedule.
 If we're just going to continue the metadebate, I don't think we should extend the timebox.
 We should focus on the schedule, as this was intended to discuss.

 DE: how do you propose to get in touch with committee members to get feedback?